jlawyerorg/j-lawyer-developer-quickstart/README.md

 ### Build the application

-* Clone repository j-lawyer-org to your local disk
+* Clone repository j-lawyer-org to your local disk.
+When cloning directly from within Netbeans ("Team" - "Remote" - "Clone"), Netbeans will automatically scan for projects and open them.
 * run build-fast.sh in repository j-lawyer-org to build the applications, skipping tests

 ### Running tests